 A small selection of VCE subjects also contribute to Industry Specific Skills requirements.
 Refer to the VET section of this Handbook for more information on VET course selection.
 Structured Workplace Learning (SWL) may be a component of their VET course, students may need to complete 20 days of SWL in a field aligned with their VET course they are studying.
-This must be organised through their VET provider prior to the end of term 1 (if required).
+This must be organised prior to the end of term 1 (if required).